Last updated: February 2026

 Extreme Height Working on a 10-story building facade?
 Boom lifts reach 100-180+ feet—territories where scissor lifts simply can't go (most max out at 60-70 feet).

 Obstacle Navigation Picture this: You need to fix a sign on the side of a building, but there's a parking lot full of cars below.
 A boom lift parks at the edge and extends over the obstacles.
 A scissor lift would need the entire area cleared.
+For more on protecting your equipment on active jobsites, explore modern security tactics for equipment protection.

 Rough Terrain Construction site looks like a moonscape?
 Boom lifts with 4WD and outriggers can handle slopes up to 5° and navigate dirt, gravel, and uneven ground where scissor lifts would get stuck or tip over.
+Additionally, when working in understaffed conditions, having the right equipment reduces labor strain; for insights on finding adequate crew, see our guide to solving construction labor shortages.

 Productivity Factors That Actually Matter